dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 "Be selfless." the number-one quality of the successful entrepreneur

-The decision to grow always involves a choice between risk and comfort{John Ortberg}
+The decision to grow always involves a choice between risk and comfort (John Ortberg)

 The choices you make today will be in your biography tomorrow